nameless-and-blameless/TAG/wiki/_Footer.md

 Sorry for the NSLs GitHub!
 Thanks for being there!
 We love you and we're never leaving.
 --the Creator and His two servants.

+***
+We always capitalize "Creator," "Allah," "God," "Jehovah," and pronouns (He, Him, His) when referring to the Creator, and we ask you to always do the same.
+When we capitalize "We," "Us," and "Our" mid-sentence, we are saying “Creator and His two servants.”